-Infant menstrual bleeding, more commonly known as "infant menstruation", is characterized by bleeding that occurs at birth.
+Infant metrorrhagia, more commonly known as "periods ", is characterized by bleeding after birth.

-Although we often talk about the first menstrual period during adolescence, it also affects babies.
-Infant spotting, more commonly known as "baby's period", is characterized by bleeding that occurs at birth.
-It is a small amount of vaginal blood flow that occurs during the first week after birth.
-This bleeding is small and can look like a period.
+Although we often talk about the first periods during adolescence, it also affects babies.
+Infant metrorrhagia, more commonly known as "periods ", is characterized by bleeding that occurs at birth.
+It's a rather weak discharge of blood from the vagina during the first week after birth.
+This bleeding is of small quantities, and may suggest periods.

-This light bleeding is actually caused by the secretion of sex hormones in little girls: estrogen.
-It can be described as a "mini-puberty" that occurs under the activation of the hormonal axis that will go dormant until puberty is triggered in adolescence.
+Its light bleeding is in fact caused by the secretion of sex hormones in little girls: estrogen.
+It can be described as a "mini-puberty" that occurs under the activation of the hormonal axis, which goes dormant until puberty is triggered in adolescence.

-The genital crisis of the newborn can also manifest itself directly on the external genitalia with an increase in the volume of the lips of the vulva, congestion of the vulva and even small vaginal discharge in girls, by an increase in the size of the penis, the bursa and the testicles in boys.
-It is also possible that your baby will develop a small acne flare-up.
-All of these things are basically like a mini puberty.
+The genital crisis of the newborn can also manifest itself directly on the external genitalia with an increase in the volume of the vulvar lips, congestion of the vulva and even small vaginal discharge in girls, an increase in the size of the penis, bursa and testicles in boys.
+Your baby may also develop a small acne flare-up.
+All these elements are in fact like a mini-puberty.

-What to do if your baby has a period?
+What to do if your baby has periods ?

-Note: Your baby may have breakthrough bleeding without you even realizing it because the discharge is so light!
+Good to know: Your baby may be having breakthrough bleeding without you even noticing, because the discharge is so light!

-If the discharge lasts for a long time and does not disappear after a few days, consult your midwife or pediatrician who will be able to guide you.
+If these symptoms persist over the long term and do not disappear after a few days, consult your midwife or paediatrician, who will be able to give you advice.